tommyrharper/shared-notes/stakingv2/migration-v2/migration-v2.md

 ### The Bad News - Part 1

-The flow for migrating V1 escrowed $KWENTA is a bit complicated and contains a bad path, where users can lose money if the front-end doesn’t protect against it.
+The flow for migrating V1 escrowed $KWENTA is a bit complicated and contains an unhappy path, where users can lose money if the front-end doesn’t protect against it.
 The `EscrowMigrator` contract has been engineered such that a user cannot steal funds from it, they can however lose funds to it if they do not follow the migration flow properly.

 It will be the front-ends job to make it impossible for a user to go down the bad path (though a user could still do it by interacting with the contracts directly).

 ### The Bad News - Part 2

-There are gas intensive loops required in two key functions for migrating V1 escrow.
-The other job of the front-end will be to ensure transactions sent using these loops do not do too many iterations at once, so the transaction does not fail.
+There are gas intensive loops required in two key functions (`registerEntries` & `migrateEntries`) for migrating V1 escrow.
+The other job of the front-end will be to ensure transactions sent using these loops do not do too many iterations at once, so the transaction does not fail due to an out of gas error.

 Hence escrow will have to be migrated in “batches”.
 Current calculations suggest batches can be up to ~140 entries at a time.